-Nutritional supplementation has proved to be effective in reducing risk and slowing progression of AMD.
+Nutritional supplementation has proved to be effective in reducing risk and slowing the progression of AMD.
 In a new study published in Advances in Ophthalmology & Visual System, John P. Herman studied subjects with varying degrees of risk factors and symptoms as they supplemented with a macular health supplement designed to increase macular pigment optical density (MPOD).
 The two-year study was completed in a clinical setting and investigated the visual, retinal and MPOD changes of the participants.

-Follow-ups were scheduled in six-month intervals, and improvements were recorded in macular pigment density, visual functions, macular appearance and metamorphopsia.
-Herman’s conclusion is that supplementing with a macular health supplement improved visual functions and retinal condition documented by SD-OCT and fundus photography.
+Follow-ups were scheduled in six-month intervals, and improvements were recorded in macular pigment density, visual functions, macular appearance, and metamorphopsia.
+Herman’s conclusion is that supplementing with a macular health supplement improved visual functions and retinal conditions documented by SD-OCT and fundus photography.
 Herman states, “The results of this clinical case study demonstrate improvements in retinal changes from the early to moderate stages of dry AMD,” and stresses that “addressing this disease process in the earliest stages may have the greatest benefit.”